antronerds/r2-tutorials/docs/Using_Signatures.md

 Step 5:  Drawing lines between samples in a XY plot
 ---------------

 Sometimes it can be useful to indicate a relation between different samples within a dataset.
-In this case it could  be informative to add a line between samples such as in this case connect the shifting samples in time.
+In this case it could  be informative to add a line between samples connecting the shifting samples in time.
-Lets give this a try by defining  the time series samples within this dataset.
+Let's give this a try by defining the time series samples within this dataset.

 1. Path properties: The appearance of the line can be influenced by providing a color (hex number) and a linewidth.
 The recipe for these adaptations makes use of ':' and works as follows.